+We decided to test and review some of the most popular and best family camping tents.
 We’re pretty sure most families will love the Wenzel 8 Person Klondike Tent.
 This polyester, eight person tent is lightweight and should last through multiple trips without coming in at a deluxe price.

 This was our favorite of the readily available family camping tents on the market.
 It’s well suited for the vast majority of car campers and is great for any season but winter.